Haim Saban: Views and opinions

 Saban has said that Keith Ellison, who ran for the leadership of the DNC, "is clearly an anti-Semite and anti-Israel individual."
 Saban also called Sen. Bernie Sanders (I-VT) "an anti-Israel person."

 In 2006, Saban discussed his views on the Middle East and Persian Gulf region in an interview with Haaretz.
 Commenting on Iran, he said: "When I see Ahmadinejad, I see Hitler.
 They speak the same language.
 His motivation is also clear: the return of the Mahdi is a supreme goal.
 And for a religious person of deep self-persuasion, that supreme goal is worth the liquidation of five and a half million Jews.
 We cannot allow ourselves that.
 Nuclear weapons in the hands of a religious leadership that is convinced that the annihilation of Israel will bring about the emergence of a new Muslim caliphate?
 Israel cannot allow that.
 This is no game.
 It's truly an existential danger."
-If Obama strikes a "bad deal" with Iran that would put Israel at risk, "I would bomb the living daylights out of these sons of bitches," Saban said at a meeting of the Israeli American Council.
+At a meeting of the Israeli American Council, he said that if Obama were to strike a "bad deal" with Iran that would put Israel at risk, "I would bomb the living daylights out of these sons of bitches".

 In 2005, Saban spent $100,000 to oppose California's 2005 Proposition 77 redistricting reform.
 Saban contributed $100,000 to pass California's 2008 redistricting reform, Proposition 11, which created a Citizens Redistricting Commission to redraw California's state political boundaries, but not U.S. Congressional districts.
 Saban contributed $2,000,000 to support Proposition 27, California's proposed 2010 repeal of Proposition 11, the 2008 redistricting reform – the same reform that Haim Saban previously supported with a $100,000 contribution.
 He joined list of other well-connected, big-money donors to the Democratic Party in supporting Proposition 27.

-In 2020, Saban collaborated with UAE Ambassador to the United States, Yousef Al Otaiba, on a June 12 op-ed addressed to the Israeli public in an effort to halt Israel's planned annexation of parts of the West Bank and create a unified front between the UAE and Israel against the opposing forces of Iran.
+In 2020, Saban and UAE Ambassador to the United States, Yousef Al Otaiba, collaborated on an op-ed, published June 12 on the front page of Yedioth Ahronoth, addressed to the Israeli public in an effort to halt Israel's planned annexation of parts of the West Bank and create a unified front between the UAE and Israel against the opposing forces of Iran.
 Al Otaiba credited Saban with advising him where his op-ed should be placed, when it should be placed and that it needed to be translated in Hebrew.
 The efforts were purported to have helped pave the way to the August 2020 signing of the Abraham Accords, brokered by United States President, Donald Trump, and normalizing ties between Israel and UAE.

+In 2024, Saban criticized the Biden administration in an email to them after Biden proposed halting a weapons shipment to Israel during the Gaza war before the Rafah offensive, saying, "Let's not forget there are more Jewish voters who care about Israel than Muslim voters who care about Hamas".